tidev/appc-tasks/README.md

 task.run();
 ```

-When instantiating an incremental task the constructor requires a `incrementalDirectory` to be passed via the options object.
-This directory will hold all the state data that is used to determine changed files and any other data your task might require to perform incremental.
+When creating a new incremental task instance, the constructor requires a `incrementalDirectory` to be passed via the options object.
+This directory will hold all the state data that is used to determine changed files and any other data your task might require to perform its incremental action.

 The `incrementalOutputs` getter is used to define the output files and directories that will be checked to see if a anything changed and trigger a full run.
 This has to be an Array of paths you are free to set as you seem fit for your task.
+By default it is an empty array.

 Instead of overriding `runTaskAction` like in the previous examples, incremental tasks need to override `doFullTaskRun` and `doIncrementalTaskRun` to define the its logic. `runTaskAction` already handles the detection of file changes and triggers either a full or incremental task run.
 The rules for this are: